 \section{Abstract}

-We propose a novel, succinct, and effective approach to quantify uncertainty in machine learning.
-It incorporates adaptively flexible distribution prediction for $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$ in regression tasks.
-For predicting this conditional distribution, its quantiles of probability levels spreading the interval $(0,1)$ are boosted by additive models which are designed by us with intuitions and interpretability.
+We propose a novel, succinct, and effective approach for distribution prediction to quantify uncertainty in machine learning.
+It incorporates adaptively flexible distribution prediction of $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$ in regression tasks.
+This conditional distribution's quantiles of probability levels spreading the interval $(0,1)$ are boosted by additive models which are designed by us with intuitions and interpretability.
 We seek an adaptive balance between the structural integrity and the flexibility for $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$, while Gaussian assumption results in a lack of flexibility for real data and highly flexible approaches (e.g., estimating the quantiles separately without a distribution structure) inevitably have drawbacks and may not lead to good generalization.
 This ensemble multi-quantiles approach called EMQ proposed by us is totally data-driven, and can gradually depart from Gaussian and discover the optimal conditional distribution in the boosting.
-On extensive regression tasks from UCI datasets, we show that EMQ achieves state-of-the-art performance comparing to many recent uncertainty quantification methods including Gaussian assumption-based, Bayesian methods, quantile regression-based, and traditional tree models, under the metrics of calibration, sharpness, and tail-side calibration.
-Visualization results show what we actually learn from the real data and how, illustrating the necessity and the merits of such an ensemble model.
+On extensive regression tasks from UCI datasets, we show that EMQ achieves state-of-the-art performance comparing to many recent uncertainty quantification methods.
+Visualization results further illustrate the necessity and the merits of such an ensemble model.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{